Leo-H-Cao/CellularAutomaton/README.md

 Triangular neighborhoods are not fully working for games with mobile entities such as WaTor or Schelling Segregation.
 Triangular neighborhoods are currently not displayed in triangular shaped cells

+FileReader cannot parse XML files where nodes have more than one child node

 Noteworthy Features: